Gricha/website/website/posts/the-highest-quality-codebase.md

 -------------------------------------------------------------------------------
 ```

-We are talking around 20k lines of TS, around 9.7k is in various `__tests__` directories.
-This was _slightly_ intentional - when working with Claude Code, having good self-validation harness greatly improves the quality of results.

-But let's see the aftermath.
+But in the aftermath - **84 thousand!** We went 20k -> 84k on "improvements" to the quality of the codebase.

 ```shell
  cloc . --exclude-dir=node_modules,dist,build,.expo,.husky,.maestro,Pods